Validation

 Plan overlaps

-This tool will scan the map for overlapping surfaces in order to prevent Z-Fights which occurs when two surfaces with the same extrusion height and a different color are overlapping each other.
-Z-fights can also occur when two shape with different colors are aligned on one of their sides.
+This tool will help you to prevent Z-Fights , which occur when two surfaces with the same extrusion height and a different color are overlapping each other.
+Z-fights can also occur when two shapes with different colors are aligned on one of their sides.

 Plan overlap gif